-The Georgian state has sprung from the ashes of USSR in 1991.
+The Georgian state has sprung from the ashes of the USSR in 1991.
 The path has been painful.
 Still, the nation has survived.

 The Republic cannot exist unless it is first imagined by its citizens.
-Only then, out of this shared dream it can come alive, gradually, but tangibly and durably.
+Only then, out of this shared dream, can it come alive, gradually but tangibly and durably.

 Time to make those words, left hollow by the totalitarian rule, ring true again.

 Time for the Republic, reborn.

 This post is also available in: ქართული (Georgian)